sigsum/log-go/integration/README.md

 corresponding trillian servers, to verify basic functionality of the complete system.

-## Dependencies

-Before running tests, first install the tools listed in `check_go_deps` in `test.sh`.
-The trillian servers also need a database, see next section.

-To test unreleased changes to one of the dependencies, e.g., sigsum-log-primary, you must run `go install` in that directory, e.g, `cd ../cmd/sigsum-log-primary && go install`.

 ## Database

 First install the database server.
 E.g., on a Debian GNU/Linux system,